yubrajbhoi/termux-python/Doc/reference/datamodel.rst

    The iterator returns :class:`tuple`\s containing the ``(start_line, end_line,
    start_column, end_column)``.
-The *i-th* tuple corresponds to the position of the source code that compiled to the *i-th* instruction.
+The *i-th* tuple corresponds to the position of the source code that compiled to the *i-th* code unit.
    Column information is 0-indexed utf-8 byte offsets on the given source line.